Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \subsection{Benchmark and Metrics}

-We evaluate the proposed method using four challenging datasets, where the images were scanned using different imaging technologies or taken from different tissues of different species.

 \textbf{Lucchi++}.
-The Lucchi++ dataset \cite{casser2018fast} is a re-annotation of the EPFL Hippocampus dataset \cite{lucchi2011supervoxel} by three neuroscience and biology experts.
-The EPFL Hippocampus data were taken from the CA hippocampus region of a mouse using Focused Ion Beam Scanning Electron Microscope (FIB-SEM) at a resolution of 5$\times$5$\times$5 $n m^3$.
+This dataset \cite{casser2018fast} is a re-annotation of the EPFL Hippocampus dataset \cite{lucchi2011supervoxel} by three experts.
+This dataset was taken from the CA hippocampus region of a mouse using Focused Ion Beam Scanning Electron Microscope (FIB-SEM) at a resolution of 5$\times$5$\times$5 $n m^3$.
 This dataset has two subsets of size 768$\times$1024$\times$165 for training and testing, respectively.

-\textbf{MitoEM-Rat}.
-The MitoEM-Rat dataset is a subset of MitoEM \cite{wei2020mitoem}, acquired using multi-beam scanning electron microscopy (MB-SEM) at a resolution of 8$\times$8$\times$30 $n m^3$.
+\textbf{MitoEM-Rat (R)}.
+This dataset is a subset of MitoEM \cite{wei2020mitoem}, acquired using multi-beam scanning electron microscopy (MB-SEM) at a resolution of 8$\times$8$\times$30 $n m^3$.
 The images in this dataset represent tissue taken from Layer II/III in the primary visual cortex of an adult rat.
+The dataset contains a training subset of size 4096$\times$4096$\times$400 and a testing subset of size 4096$\times$4096$\times$100, featuring many large instances with complex morphologies and approximately 14.4k instances of mitochondria, significantly more than the Lucchi++ dataset.

+\textbf{MitoEM-Human (H)}.
+This dataset is a subset of MitoEM \cite{wei2020mitoem} and was taken from the Layer II in the temporal lobe of an adult human using Multi-Beam Scanning Electron Microscopy (MB-SEM) at a resolution of 8$\times$8$\times$30 $n m^3$.
 The dataset contains a training subset of size 4096$\times$4096$\times$400 and a testing subset of size 4096$\times$4096$\times$100.
-This dataset features many large instances with complex morphologies and approximately 14.4k instances of mitochondria, significantly more than the Lucchi++ dataset.

-\textbf{MitoEM-Human}.
-The MitoEM-Human dataset is a subset of MitoEM \cite{wei2020mitoem}.
-The MitoEM-Human data were introduced in\cite{shapson2021connectomic} and was taken from the Layer II in the temporal lobe of an adult human using Multi-Beam Scanning Electron Microscopy (MB-SEM) at a resolution of 8$\times$8$\times$30 $n m^3$.
-The dataset contains a training subset of size 4096$\times$4096$\times$400 and a testing subset of size 4096$\times$4096$\times$100.
-Compared to the MitoEM-Rat dataset, MitoEM-Human contains a significantly higher number of instances of mitochondria, particularly small mitochondria.
-This variety in terms of shape and density makes the MitoEM-Human dataset a more challenging benchmark for analysis.
+Compared to \textbf{R}, \textbf{H} contains a significantly higher number of instances of mitochondria, particularly small mitochondria.
+This variety in terms of shape and density makes this dataset a more challenging benchmark.